 - Add a body text in the Message field and click Add.

-For Episerver Forms to send out emails, an administrator has to set up an email server, see Configuring your email server on Episerver World.
+For Optimizely Forms to send out emails, an administrator has to set up an email server, see Configuring your email server on Optimizely World.

 Trigger webhook after submission Select + to open the Add webhook dialog box.
 Data entered and submitted on the form is sent to the Webhook URLData hub that gathers information from form data through API calls.Information at the data hub can process form data and route information to a specific support center, a customer representative, or other destination..
 Select the check box to send a POST request in JSON format (application/json); clear the check box to send data as a normal HTTP POST request (application/x-www-form-urlencoded).